prcurran/hotspots/README.txt

 Calculating Fragment Hotspot Maps
 =================================

-Once the protein is prepared, the :class:`hotspots.calculation.Runner` object can be used to perform the calculation:
+Once the protein is prepared, the hotspots.calculation.Runner` object can be used to perform the calculation:

 .. code-block:: python